QasimA20/Summer_IST495/README.md

 ```

 *Configuration: Database Credentials (do this first)**
 Don’t use someone else’s password.
 Every script should read credentials from environment variables so each user supplies their own.

-Pick one method:
+Use your own MySQL password.
+In all examples, replace <YOUR_PASSWORD_HERE> with your local MySQL password!

 Set environment variables (recommended)
 *Windows (PowerShell)*